maxmind/geoipupdate/README.dev.md

 Then release to our PPA:

 * Switch to the ubuntu-ppa branch.
-Merge master into it.
+Merge the released tag into it.
 * Set up to release to launchpad.
 You can see some information about prerequisites for this [here](https://github.com/maxmind/libmaxminddb/blob/master/README.dev.md).
+* Delete `dist` directory.
 * Run `dev-bin/ppa-release.sh`

 Finally release to Homebrew: